 TRY THIS OUT!

-Try out the list below for a better brain-gut connection and to help maintain a healthy gut, and minimal mood swings!
+Try out the list below for a better brain-gut connection and to help maintain a healthy gut, and minimise anxious feeling in stomach!

 1. AVOID PROCESSED FOODS

-White bread, chips, and snack cakes all contain added sugar and artificial sweeteners make a direct hit on the gut as well as cause obesity, migraines, and diabetes, which directly affects your mental health and digestive system.
+White bread, chips, and snack cakes all contain added sugar and artificial sweeteners make a direct hit on the gut as well as cause obesity, migraines, and diabetes, which directly affects your mental health (thus producing an anxious stomach) and the digestive system.
 5

 2. EAT PROBIOTICS

-Rich probiotic foods like yogurt, sauerkraut, kefir, and pickles not only help the digestive system but are also mood enhancers.
+Rich probiotic foods like yogurt, sauerkraut, kefir, and pickles not only help the digestive system but are also mood enhancers which helps in tackling anxiety disorders as well.
 The good bacteria help with your overall immune system and absorption of the good nutrients that can directly affect your mood.
 4 In fact, probiotics are so essential that researchers in Baltimore are testing probiotics to see if it can help with bipolar disease.
 “The idea is that these probiotic treatments may alter what we call the microbiome and then may contribute to an improvement of psychiatric symptoms,” says Faith Dickerson, director of psychology at the Sheppard Pratt Health System.
 6 Sometimes it is hard to get the right strains of probiotics in foods, so we recommend you take a probiotic supplement that has a variety of strains.

 3. DITCH THE SWEET STUFF

-While you may feel temporally better after a tub of ice-cream or a bar of chocolate, high sugar foods feed yeast leading to the production of neurotoxins that cause fatigue, mental fog, mood swings, headaches, problems with memory retention, poor concentration, inability to focus, insomnia, anxiety, and depression.
+While you may feel temporally better after a tub of ice-cream or a bar of chocolate, high sugar foods feed yeast leading to the production of neurotoxins that causes nervous stomach symptoms like fatigue, mental fog, mood swings, headaches, problems with memory retention, poor concentration, inability to focus, insomnia, anxiety, and depression.
 7 If you crave for something sweet best to have food with natural sugar or naturally sweet foods such as bananas, dates, and honey.
 5

 4. CONSUME MUSHROOMS

 Shiitake mushroom contains plenty of vitamin B6.
-Because vitamin B6 impacts the production of serotonin and neurotransmitters, healthy B6 levels are associated with a positive mood and reducing stress naturally.
+Because vitamin B6 impacts the production of serotonin and neurotransmitters, healthy B6 levels are associated with a positive mood and reducing stress levels and nervous stomach remedies naturally.
 4

 5. DECREASE STRESS

-Stress not only takes a toll on your mental health but also on your gut triggering your stomach acids to increase and causing indigestion or make you feel nauseous.
-Meditation, deep breathing, and exercise are great tools to reduce the stress levels and maintain a healthy mind and body.
+Stress and anxiety not only takes a toll on your mental health but also on your gut triggering your stomach acids to increase and causing indigestion or make you feel nauseous.
+Meditation, deep breathing, and exercise are great tools to reduce the stress levels and nervous stomach, and maintain a healthy mind and body.
 5

 6. SLEEP DEEPLY